realworldocaml/book/book/testing/README.md

 way of an optional argument.

-In any case, running the test uncovers the fact that the property we've been testing doesn't actually hold on all outputs, and Quickcheck has found a counterexample.
+In any case, running the test uncovers the fact that the property we've been testing doesn't actually hold on all outputs, as you can see below.

 ```sh dir=examples/quickcheck_property_test
   $ dune runtest